Damuzid/qr-code-component/README.md

 - HTML5 markup
 - CSS (Flexbox)

+### What I learned

+I learned to use the relative units of em/rem for padding/margin/widths for better scaling.

+### Continued development

+Read up some more about the usage of em/rem and how to set an easy to use em to pixel ratio.

 ### Useful resources

 - [MDN Web Docs](https://developer.mozilla.org/en-US/) - I used the Mozilla Web Docs for information.